← Back to EntraGuard.com

 Capability EntraGuard CrowdStrike Falcon

-Next-gen antivirus & EDR Included, managed Included, every tier
+Next-gen antivirus & EDR ProtectModular, specialist-operated Included, every tier

-24/7 managed threat hunting & response Included, every plan Enterprise tier and up1
+24/7 managed threat hunting & response DetectBaseline core — full SOC-grade service is separate Enterprise tier and up1

-Threats contained, not just alerted Default behavior Only via Falcon Complete2
+Threats contained, not just alerted Default once Detect is active Only via Falcon Complete2

-Patch & device management Included Device control only4
+Patch & device management ProtectModular Device control only4

-Single posture score One number, board-ready EDR telemetry only5
+Single posture score InsightCore — reflects what's connected EDR telemetry only5

-A team running it for you Included, every plan Falcon Complete, enterprise-priced2
+A team running it for you Specialist operation, not self-service Falcon Complete, enterprise-priced2

-One vendor, one bill Yes Multiple SKUs for full coverage
+One vendor, one bill Yes — one relationship as you add modules Multiple SKUs for full coverage

 Questions, answered